-Designing to Meet a Target BOM Price per Unit
+Designing to Meet a Target BOM Price and PCB Cost Estimate

 - Price: Get the latest information on price to make sure that the parts that you are using will cost what you expect them too.

-- Availability: Make sure that the parts that you use in your design will actually be available for ordering.
+- Availability: Make sure the parts in your design are in-stock and available for order.

 If you haven’t had much experience in designing PCBs that have tight profit margins, it can be a real eye-opener.
 You may be used to creating prototypes, limited production runs, or unique application-specific boards where component pricing may not have been one of the primary concerns.
 When you start designing with price as a major consideration, you will find that saving a penny on every component will add up to important cost savings.

 Part of developing a comprehensive PCB cost estimate is getting an accurate BOM price.
 Fabrication, assembly, and NRE costs need to be amortized across each unit produced, but these costs can be estimated by consulting with your manufacturer.
 This will then set an upper limit on your BOM price and your per unit parts budget.

 Here are some tips you can follow to design to a target BOM price and create your PCB cost estimate:

 - Choose critical ICs and processors first as these will determine how the rest of your system operates.
 If any of these are unavailable it's possible you'll need to do a redesign before production.

 - Some components like transistors have many equivalents, so look for alternatives when these parts are out of stock, obsolete, or EOL.